LasithaAmarasinghe/EN2031-Computer-Organization-and-Design/README.md

 # EN2031-Computer-Organization-and-Design

-## This includes the following activities related to this module.
+## This repo includes the following activities related to this module.
 * Motherboard_Dissection
 * ProcessorDissection
 * Processor Design